Tokyo Pokemon Cafe Reopens 17 June 2026: What's Different and How to Get a Seat

 When the cafe quietly closed on 23 March 2026, it didn't make much of a splash outside of Pokemon Cafe regulars.
 The official notice mentioned "menu update and interior refresh" rather than a full rebuild.
 Osaka stayed open through the whole window, so anyone with flexibility on city was fine.

 But for travellers locked into Tokyo dates, especially anyone planning a June or July visit, the closure mattered.
 Itineraries had to shift around the gap.
-Now, six weeks before the reopening, the cafe published the new dates and a single very specific opening event.
+Six weeks before the reopening, the cafe published the new dates and a very specific first release event.

 Timeline at a glance